josbouten/Tune-O-Matic/README.md

 show the tuning in the display.
 Once you are sure the leds perform as they should, comment the line, recompile and upload the code and you should be set.

+The code is usable for a common anode or common cathode led display.
+Follow the instructions in the code and set LED_DISPLAY_TYPE to the one you use.